Ukendio/jecs/docs/api/query.md

 ```

 :::info
-This function is meant for internal usage.
-Use this if you want to maximize performance by inlining the iterator.
+This function is meant for people who wants to really customize their query behaviour at the archetype-level
 :::